nandans5/employee-polls-app/README.md

 # Employee Polls Project

 This a React App that keeps a record of polls submitted and answered.
+It is built using React Components and a Redux store to store the data

 ## Getting Started